alex-mironov/tech-lake/README.md

 # A curated list of resources for developers

-A curated list of useful resources for advanced Full-Stack developers.
-The list is my attempt to collect in one place a list of useful tools and resources I use in my work.
+A curated list of useful resources for developers.
+This list is my attempt to collect in one place a list of useful tools and resources I use in my work.

-## Core Full Stack Resources

-#### Interview Preparation
+### Interview Preparation
 | Name | Notes |
 | --------- | --------- |
 | [Front-end Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) | Front-end related questions |